Getting decisions that stick

 He developed recommendations to “get decisions that stick” for both architects and client teams, which typically consist of a project manager, representatives for the owner and decision makers.
 While his advice is very simple, it is truly helpful to understand the psychology behind them.

-Kurt reminds his audiences that everyone has different personality types which influence their decision-making process.
-Rather than trying to determine and accommodate each one, he recommends focusing on identifying the real decision makers--and who can override them.
+Rather than trying to determine and accommodate each one, focus on identifying the real decision makers–and who can override them.
 The sooner those people become involved, the greater the likelihood of decisions that stick.

-He also stresses the need for architects and engineers to tell decision makers all the information they need the first time – but no more.
 The data in Getting Decisions That Stick supports the primary cause of additional services and change orders, which is changes in variables that in turn result in second-guessing among team members.
-To illustrate, he shows a CAT scan, telling the audience to pretend it’s theirs, then asks what action they’d like the doctor to take.
-He reminds architects, “Our customers feel this way when we show them design plans and ask for their review and approval – they’re uncertain.”
+To illustrate, Kurt shows audiences a CAT scan, telling them to pretend it’s theirs, then asks what action they’d like the doctor to take.
+He reminds the audience, “Clients feel this way when we show them design plans and ask for their review and approval – they’re uncertain.”

-Thus, Kurt recommends owners leverage their unique role by helping the design team establish a policy that decisions made during the design phase will neither be reviewed nor remanded.
-He notes, “Decisions are fragile and need to be protected”, recommending that clients understand up front the consequences of changes out of sequence, such as loss of time and additional cost.
+Owners can help the design team by establishing a policy that decisions made during the design phase will neither be reviewed nor remanded.
+By helping clients understand “decisions are fragile and need to be protected”, they will also better understand the consequences of design changes out of sequence, such as loss of time and additional cost.

-Audiences have given the presentation rave reviews, with comments such as, “Kurt is a fantastic speaker", “In some ways, each of the points is simple, even obvious.
-Yet we are not doing them, and many of the points were new to the audience.
-Kurt has a way of gently reminding us that is both jarring and refreshing.”
-This was one of the top-rated presentations at the Health Facility Institute Symposium in 2016.
+Audiences have given the presentation rave reviews, with comments such as, “Kurt is a fantastic speaker”, “In some ways, each of the points is simple, even obvious.
+Yet we are not doing them, and many of the points were new to the audience.”